 Flat rate shipping is a type of shipping where the rate is based on the size of the box.
 You can ship any weight for the same price, as long as you stay under the maximum weight for the box.
 Each of the major carriers has a different flat-rate shipping program.
 Flat rate shipping can save you money on eCommerce shipping – or it might be more expensive.

-Major Carrier Flat Rate Services
+Major Freight Carrier Flat Rates

-Each of the three major carriers has flat rate offerings.
-However, the \ services each offers are quite different.
+Each of the three major freight carriers has flat rate offerings.
+However, the services each offers are quite different.
 Here are the flat rate shipping services offered by FedEx, UPS, and the US Postal Service.

 FedEx One Rate

 In addition, FedEx’s flat rate service charges by distance.
-The higher the shipping zone [link] of the destination, the higher the cost to ship with One Rate.
+The higher the shipping zone of the destination, the higher the cost to ship with One Rate.
 You might also incur extra charges if you need any special services.

 What makes this service “flat rate” is that your shipping costs aren’t affected by the weight of the package.
 As long as your products are under the weight limit, you can ship using One Rate pricing.
 The weight limit is 10 pounds for envelopes and 50 pounds for boxes and tubes.